JAKAMI99/pwnamap/README.md

 - [ ] Utilization from the gps plugin for pwnagotchis with a GPS module
 - [ ] More information about your pwnagotchi (Stats, name, last seen,... )
 - [ ] Import your selfcracked potfile
+- [ ] Prebuild Container on ghcr.io and Unraid Community Apps